varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

 #### Retaining Slave State

 - To retain a slave:
-  - Serialize data structures and transfer to master
+  - Serialise data structures and transfer to master
   - Allocate dynamic memory resources on memory shared with master

 - When new slave is spawned:
-  - Serialize data structures are passed through IPC
+  - Serialise data structures are passed through IPC
   - Memory shared with new slave

-### Priviledge in SSHD
+### Privilege in SSHD

 - **Allows:**
   - Access allow Diffie-Hellman
-  - Signes a challenge with server private key to authenticate the connection
+  - Signs a challenge with server private key to authenticate the connection
   - User validation
   - Password authentication
   - Public key authentication

 - **Change of identity**
-  - Data structures are serialized
+  - Data structures are serialised
   - Shared memory transferred

-- **Priviledged operations in sshd**
+- **Privileged operations in SSHD**
   - In post-authentication phase:
     - Key exchange supports renewing crypto keys
     - Pseudo terminal creation (PTY)